msrxse/react-challenges/README.md

 3. Create repo in github and follow instructions to to push an existing directory from the command line
 4. `pnpm install`
 5. `pnpm run dev`

+## Challenges

+- Create a Counter Component
+- Implement a Toggle Switch